Collinformatics/HackTheBox/SkillsAssessment/Shells & Payloads/writeup.md

 - Also, if we look at Slade Wilson's last post, he seems to have found a vulenerabiliy in the blog, 50064.

-  - This is a Remote Code Execution (RCE) exploit that targets authenticated file upload vulnerabilities found in PHP blogs.
+  - This is a Remote Code Execution (RCE) exploit that targets an authenticated file upload vulnerability found in PHP blogs.

-Well find it on our system with:
+We can find the script on our system with:

       locate 50064
       ...